YSE-Environmental-Data-Science/SimpleFeatures/README.md

 # Goals

 The goals of this workshop are to:

-1. Become familiar with simple features
+1. Become familiar with simple features.
-2. Master simple feature manipulation
+2. Master simple feature manipulation.
-3. Visualize simple features
+3. Visualize simple features.

 # Data